-In cases where you’d like money back from a freelancer, you’ll need to request a refund through Upwork within 180 days of the payment.
+In cases where you’d like money back from a freelancer, you can request a refund through Upwork within 180 days of the payment.

-- Go to Jobs > My Jobs and choose on the contract
+- Go to Jobs > My Jobs and click the title of the contract

-Note on closing contracts: If you close the contract while waiting for a refund, you'll still only have the usual 14 days to leave feedback.
-If you wait longer than that (for example, if it's taking longer to negotiate the refund) you'll lose your ability to leave public feedback on the contract.
+If you close the contract while waiting for a refund, you'll still only have the usual 14 days to leave feedback.
+If you wait longer than that, you'll lose your ability to leave public feedback on the contract.
 The freelancer can enable feedback changes if you leave feedback and want to change it later.

 Based on your request, your freelancer can then choose to issue a full refund, a partial refund, or no refund at all.
 Even without a formal request, they can proactively initiate a refund through Upwork on any contract, active or ended, as long as: